New Jersey is a great place to take in some FREE or low-cost family activities.

 - This event has passed.

-In 1798 the house and farm came to the ownership of Edward Harris, Sr., a newly arrived merchant from England.
-Mr. Harris exported clover seed and also grew raspberries, apples and barley on the farm.
+Newly arrived British merchant Edward Harris Sr. bought the house and farm.
+He exported clover seed and grew raspberries, apples and barley on the farm.
 He opened his home to visitors and allowed traveling clergy to preach to their flocks on the front porch and in the parlor.
-His son, Edward Harris, Jrury . inherited the property at his father’s death in 1822 and lived there until 1849.
+His son, Edward Harris, Jr. inherited the property at his father’s death in 1822 and lived there until 1849.
 He also farmed the land and lived the life of a scholar and gentleman.
 He was a naturalist and accompanied his friend, John James Audubon on two expeditions.
 Harris was an early benefactor of Audubon, supporting his work when he was a young struggling artist, and it is believed that Audubon visited the farm in Moorestown on several occasions.

 Harris was the first to introduce the Percheron horse to the United States and he bred these horses on the farm.
 Following the Harris ownership, the property changed hands several times.
 Bartholomew Sutton was the last to farm the land in the 1890s.
 Through the following years the Smith house remained a residence, but the land was gradually partitioned into smaller town lots.
 In 1924, the house was purchased by John and Rachael Cadbury, with Mrs. Cadbury living there until her death in 1969.